Masquerade (play)

 Masquerade (Маскарад) is a verse play written in 1835 by the Russian Romantic writer Mikhail Lermontov.
 The four-act play, set in 1830s St. Petersburg aristocratic society, highlights the rebellious spirit and noble mind of the protagonist, Yevgeny Arbenin.
 It is often compared with Shakespeare's Othello in its essential story line.
+The play was banned for generations due to its perceived moral offense.

 Plot

 The hero of the drama, Arbenin, is a wealthy middle-aged man endowed with a rebellious spirit and a strong will.
 Born into high society, he strives in vain to gain independence and freedom.
 He lives by the laws of his society, and, in trying to defend his honor while blinded by jealousy and pride, ends up murdering his wife.

 Act I

 Act I opens with Arbenin playing cards with Prince Zvezdich, and losing.
 Arbenin recoups his losses and gives the money back to Prince Zvezdich.
 From there the pair go to a masquerade party also being attended by Arbenin's wife, Nina.
 Zvezdich flirts with a dissolute lady, a baroness who is a friend of Nina.
 But because of the masks Zvezdich does not know who she is.
 The mystery lady gives Zvezdich her bracelet as a memento - a bracelet that had once belonged to Nina.
 Arbenin later notices the bracelet missing from his wife's wrist, recalls it in Zvezdich's possession, and concludes that his wife has been cheating on him with Zvezdich.